simplworld/simpl.world.website/_docs/tutorials/multi-player/modelservice.md

 @coro
 async def command(reset):
     """
-    Create and initialize Calc game.
+    Create and initialize Div game.
-    Create a "default" Calc run.
+    Create a "default" Div run.
     Set the run phase to "Play".
+    Add 2 worlds to the run.
+    Add a scenario and period 1 for each world.
     Add 1 leader ("leader") to the run
-    Add 2 players ("s1", "s2") to the run.
+    Add 4 players ("s1", "s2", "s3", "s4") to the run
-    Add a scenario and period 1 for each player.
+    splitting the players between the 2 worlds and assigning all roles.
     """

     async with games_client as api_session:

+        # Create a Game
+        game = await api_session.games.get_or_create(
+            name='Div',
+            slug='div'
+        )
+        echo('getting or creating game: ', game.name)

         # Handle resetting the game
         if reset: